 Record Video to Make Cinemagraphs

 Still, the best way to control the whole process is to use a software like Adobe Photoshop.
 Although it is possible to shoot a sequence of photos to use, video is a better way to go.
-Video is, after all, a sequence of static images.
-Shooting video means you've more frames to choose from, as video can be shot at different frame rates, from 24 fps upwards.
-A segment of some 10 seconds of video will provide you with more than enough material to create your first cinemagraphs.
+Shooting video means you have more frames to choose from, as video can be shot at different frame rates, from 24 fps upwards.
+A segment of some ten seconds of video will provide you with more than enough material to create your first cinemagraphs.
 Go for simple animations first, to explore the tools and potential of the technique, and with time you'll be able to create more sophisticated cinemagraphs.

 How to Make Cinemagraphs

 There are multiple ways to create cinemagraphs, but the easiest of them is to choose a segment of video, select a static image from it to use as the base image, and then select the sequence of frames for the animation.
 Follow along in the example shown in the text and images below.

 Step 1: Open Your Video in Photoshop and Create a Static Frame

 Start by selecting and opening your video in Photoshop.